-Why choose this project?
+Why choose this Medical Internship?

 The local hospital will benefit from additional pairs of hands when interns work alongside locally qualified doctors and medical staff.
 Medical students can get unique and valuable hands-on experience working with patients from communities in a developing country, and the practitioners will support and assess your work to feedback to your school body.
 It is a great opportunity for you to develop your CV/Resume.

-Role of the volunteer
+Role of the Medical Intern

-You will be asked to send your CV/Resume and transcripts before being accepted onto this project so that we can send it to the team in Belize to review, then they can select the best placement for you.
+You will be asked to send your CV/Resume and transcripts before being accepted on this project so that we can send it to the team in Belize to review, then they can select the best placement for you.
 All interns will be required to bring their own scrubs and appropriate shoes for working in a hospital.

 Please bring a laptop with you to document your learning during your placement.

 Placements for 3 weeks may be considered if this is in line with another elective in another country.
-Please speak to a Kaya advisor to find out more about this.REQUEST MORE INFO RESERVE YOUR PLACE
+Please speak to a Kaya advisor to find out more about this.

 WHY JOIN THE PROJECT

 - Duration: 6+ weeks

-- Requirements: age 18+
+- Requirements: Age 18+

 - Location: San Ignacio, Belize